J. Michael Conley

 At Kenney & Conley, P.C., Michael Conley concentrates his practice on representing injured victims of negligence and other misconduct.
 He is a frequent writer and lecturer for a number of organizations, including the Massachusetts Academy of Trial Attorneys, Massachusetts Continuing Legal Education, Inc. (for which he serves on the Civil Litigation Curriculum Advisory Committee), and the Massachusetts Bar Association.
 He has volunteered his time in educational programs to teach or update other lawyers on topics such as automobile liability insurance, uninsured and underinsured motorists’ coverage, premises liability, police and firefighter injuries, trial practice, and settlement of personal injury cases.
 Michael has served as an arbitrator in personal injury cases and insurance coverage cases, and frequently volunteers to judge students in trial practice and moot court competitions.

-In addition to teaching, Michael devotes a lot of time every year to attending seminars in an effort to remain current on the law and in tune with the most advanced trial techniques and approaches.
+In addition to teaching, Michael attends annual seminars to remain current on the law, and the most advanced trial techniques and approaches.
 Michael is the Past President of the Massachusetts Academy of Trial Attorneys, having led the Academy in 2013-2014.
 Before assuming the Presidency, he chaired the Academy’s volunteer Amicus Curiae Committee which prepares and files with the Supreme Judicial Court and the Appeals Court “friend of the court” briefs supporting victims’ rights.
-In an effort to advance victims’ rights, Michael as written or co-authored more than twenty amicus briefs.
+In an effort to advance victims’ rights, Michael has written or co-authored more than twenty amicus briefs.
 He also served as Editor of the MATA Journal.

 Michael is one of many MATA trial lawyers who demonstrate commitment to community safety by participating with EndDD.org (End Distracted Driving) in bringing Distracted Driving presentations to Massachusetts high school students and others.